system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ## Removing the side brace:

-The side brace provides a mounting point for the GPU brace finger, which helps keep GPUs or other PCI Express cards in place during shipping.
+The side brace provides a mounting point for the GPU brace fingers, which help keep GPUs or other PCI Express cards in place during shipping.
 It also provides mounting points for up to two 120mm fans; one 120mm fan is offered as an optional add-on during factory configuration.

-The GPU brace finger is only required during shipping.
+The GPU brace fingers are only required during shipping.
 The system can be run without this part if it does not fit an upgraded GPU.

+**Part numbers:**
+- The optional side fan is a 120mm Be Quiet!
+Silent Wings 4.
+    - Model number: `BQ SIW4-12025-MF-PWM`

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes